-Recently I did an investigation and the numbers of students travelling to study Spanish is growing, especially in Spain according to data from the Federación Española de Asociaciones de Escuelas de Español para Extranjeros (FEDELE) in 2007 wich said that 858,000 students traveled to Spain.
-Of which the majority are Germans with 23% and Americans with 13%.
+Recently I did an investigation, and the numbers of students traveling abroad to study Spanish is growing.
+This is especially true in Spain; according to data from the Federación Española de Asociaciones de Escuelas de Español para Extranjeros (FEDELE), in 2007, 858,000 students traveled to Spain.
+The majority of these students were Germans (23%) and Americans (13%).
 These figures make Spain the main destination for studying Spanish abroad.

-According to a study done by TurEspaña, Mexico on the other hand, is the main competitor of Spain by its advantages in positioning, prices and other things that we will analyze in a moment.
+According to a study done by TurEspaña, Mexico, on the other hand, is the main competitor to Spain because of its advantages in location, cost, and other things that we will analyze in a moment.

-The figures are far from equaling Spain, but Mexico reaches about 30 thousand students each year.
-The nationalities of students are usually from the United States and Canada.
+The figures are far from equaling those of Spain, but Mexico reaches about 30 thousand students each year.
+These students are usually from the United States and Canada.

 Both destinations are equally valuable, but what is the best option?

-For this article, I will be based on the study of TurEspaña and will only take the preferences of the American students.
+This article will be based on the study by TurEspaña and will only use the preferences of the American students.

-For American students, we will take 4 aspects that they consider a priori important to choose a school.
+For American students, we will take three aspects that they consider important a priori when choosing a school:

 – Cost of Courses